Param-Harrison/kidzode/public/courses/pixel-heroes/rps_challenge.md

 # Challenge: Best of 5 Game

-Play 5 rounds and declare a champion!
+Challenge time!
+Play 5 rounds and declare a champion.
+Keep score across all rounds, then compare final scores to find the winner!

-## What to Do
-1. Play 5 rounds
-2. Keep score across all rounds
-3. Declare the final champion!

 ```python
 import random